 Parks Canada administers the Canadian Register, a searchable database containing information about recognized historical places of local, provincial, territorial and national significance.

 - Who can I speak to about an endangered site or “at risk” property?

 Start by directing your questions pertaining to a site or building at risk to your local municipal planning department.
-You can also post your questions on our Discussion Forum and on our Facebook page.
+You can also post your questions on our Facebook page.
 Or nominate a property at risk to our annual Top Ten Endangered Places List.